November 1933 German parliamentary election

-Parliamentary elections were held in Germany took place on 12 November 1933.
-They were the first since the Nazi Party seized complete power with the passage of the Enabling Act in March.
+Parliamentary elections were held in Germany on 12 November 1933.
+They were the first since the Nazi Party seized complete power with the enactment of the Enabling Act in March.
 All opposition parties had been banned by the Law Against the Formation of Parties (14 July 1933), and voters were presented with a single list containing Nazis and 22 non-party "guests" (Gäste) of the Nazi Party.
 These "guests", who included the likes of Alfred Hugenberg, still fully supported the regime of Adolf Hitler in any event.

 This election set the tone for all further elections and referendums held in the Nazi era.
 Official results showed 92 percent of the voters approved the Nazi list, on a turnout of 96 percent.
 The vote was held in far-from secret circumstances; many voters feared that anyone who voted "no" would be detected and punished for doing so.
 In some communities, voters were threatened with reprisals if they dared to vote no, or even if they simply failed to vote at all.
-Nonetheless, 3.3 million voters submitted 'invalid' ballots.
+Nonetheless, 3.3 million voters submitted invalid ballots.

+By November 1933 the Nazi government had already established a concentration camp system, although camp inmates retained the right to vote.
+In several camps the Nazi list was endorsed by a large majority of voters and The Guardian reported that meant an amnesty was considered likely.

-These elections were held on the same day as a separate referendum on Hitler's decision to pull Germany out of the League of Nations, which passed with similar numbers.
+The elections were held on the same day as a separate referendum on Hitler's decision to pull Germany out of the League of Nations, which passed with similar numbers.
 The new Reichstag, exclusively composed of NSDAP members and sympathisers, convened on 12 December to elect a Presidium headed by President of the Reichstag Hermann Göring.

 Results

+Aftermath

+The election liquidated what was left of Weimar democracy and reduced the Reichstag to a mere stage for Hitler's speeches.
+It only met sporadically until the end of World War II, held no debates and enacted only a few laws, while the Reichsrat was abolished in February 1934 by the Law on the Abolition of the Reichsrat.

+In August 1934, Hindenburg died, and Hitler seized the president's powers for himself in accordance with a law passed the previous day, an action confirmed via a referendum later that month, removing the last obstacle that prevented Hitler from obtaining absolute power and establishing a totalitarian state.